babylonwaves/art-conductor/README.md

 - These maps are hand-built and tested with each sample library
 - Unified key switches for the core articulations
-- Low costs and free feature updates.
-Only about 0.10€/$ per Library
+- Low costs and free feature updates
 - Alphabetically and curated articulation list
 - Instant download after purchase